philip-gai/gh-scheduler/README.md

-# gh-schedule: Schedule gh-cli commands to run in the future
+# gh-scheduler: Schedule gh-cli commands to run in the future